+President:

-President-elect: President:
+President-elect:

+Treasurer:

-Secretary: President-elect:
+Secretary:

-Legislative Vice President: Treasurer:
+Legislative Vice President:

-Membership Vice President: Secretary:

-These nominees' names will be posted for 30 days, starting (give dates).
-The election will take place on at in the School.
-If anyone would like to run for any of the elected positions, they will need to submit their name to this PTA/PTSA ge (email) by by (date) , Legislative Vice Pr esident:

-atin theSchool.
-If anyone would like to run for any of the elected positions, they will need to submit their name to thisPTA/PTSA secretary@by, If you have any questions, please contact (name of Nominating Committee chair).
 Membership Vice President:

+These nominees' names will be posted for 14 days, starting (give dates).
+The election will take place on

+at in the School.
+If anyone would like to run for (location)

-If you have any questions, please contact (name of Nominating Committee chair). at at at any of the elected (time) positions, the in the(locations) in the(locations) will need to s School.
-If submit their name anyone would e to this(sch like to ru in for PTA/PTSA
+any of the elected positions, they will need to submit their name to this

+(school)

+PTA/PTSA secretary

-secretary (name) @ (email) by (date) , (time)
+by (date)

-- - Committee members)
+If you have any questions, please contact

+(name of Nominating Committee chair).

+TheSchool PTSA Nominating Committee are: (name of school)

+Names of Nominating Committee members: